-Many interviewers will pose a Behavioral Interview question in the form of ‘Tell me about a time when you…’ For example: ‘Tell me about a time when had to deal with a difficult class or student , how did you manage their behavior?‘.
-This is a clear sign that they want you to call on a specific example from your past, tell them a little about the situation, what actions you took to curb or control their behavior and what the outcome was – hopefully an improvement to the students’ behavior and in their marks as well.
+Many interviewers will pose a Behavioural Interview question in the form of ‘Tell me about a time when you…’ For example: ‘Tell me about a time when had to deal with a difficult class or student , how did you manage their behaviour?‘.
+This is a clear sign that they want you to call on a specific example from your past, tell them a little about the situation, what actions you took to curb or control the behaviour and what the outcome was – hopefully an improvement to the students’ behaviour and in their marks as well.

-Even if they don’t ask the question in a leading manner but rather ask something like ‘How do you manage class behavior?’
-You can still respond with a behavioral style answer by giving specific examples from your past.
-Use your past behavior to illustrate the great habits you incorporate into your teaching each and every day.
+Even if they don’t ask the question in a leading manner but rather ask something like ‘How do you manage class behaviour?’
+You can still respond with a behavioural style answer by giving specific examples from your past.
+Use your past behaviour to illustrate the great habits you incorporate into your teaching each and every day.
 Discuss what you did in a specific instance, how you did it and what the outcome was.
 If you’ve dealt with a situation or task successfully in the past, then odds are you can do it again in the future.